Flood-warning-services/flood-style-guide/GUIDE.md

 ## U<a name="U"></a>

 **URLs**
-Include full address including 'https://'
+Include full address including 'https://' unless on printed material when the 'https://' and trailing '/' can be removed

 ## V<a name="V"></a>